vasil-sarandev/Knowledge-base/topics/backend-software-engineering/materials/05-apis.md

 gRPC is a high-performance, open source universal RPC framework, RPC stands for Remote Procedure Call, there’s an ongoing debate on what the g stands for.
 RPC is a protocol that allows a program to execute a procedure of another program located on another computer.
 The great advantage is that the developer doesn’t need to code the details of the remote interaction.
 The remote procedure is called like any other function.
 But the client and the server can be coded in different languages.

-It's basically a more efficient protocal than HTTP but can't be used directly in the browser.
+It's basically a more efficient protocol than HTTP but can't be used directly in the browser.
 It's used to communicate between servers or microservices.
 It also has bi-directional streaming capabilities.

 ## GraphQL